casper-network/docs-redux/versioned_docs/version-2.0.0/concepts/serialization/calltable-serialization.md

   - `2` for the second tuple element (of type u32),
   - `3` for the second tuple element (of type u64),

-As you can see, `serialization indices` for fields need to be unique in scope of a particular enum variant.
+As you can see, `serialization indices` for fields need to be unique in scope of a particular tagged-union variant.
-Knowing the above, let's see how the `I` and `B` collections would look like for different instances of this enum:
+Knowing the above, let's see how the `I` and `B` collections would look like for different instances of this tagged-union:

 - when serializing variant `X::A` (assuming python notation):
   ```python